Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

 Also, after multiplying \eqref{bdLKKT} by a feasible solution $x \in \R^n$ of \eqref{eq:boundedQP} and using \eqref{bdcomplKKT}, \eqref{bdfeasible}, it follows that any optimal solution of \eqref{eq:boundedQP} also satisfies:

-Then, if \eqref{QP} has a feasible solution $x \in \R^n$ satisfying $x_i > 0$, $i=1,\dots,m$, it follows from \citet[][Proposition~3.1]{chen2012} that the bounds on the dual variables $V \in \R^n$ required for the MILP reformulation~\eqref{milpQP} of~\eqref{QP} can be computed by solving the following LP:
+Then, if QP has a feasible solution $x \in \R^n$ satisfying $x_i > 0$, $i=1,\dots,m$, it follows from \citet[][Proposition~3.1]{chen2012} that bounds on the dual variables $V \in \R^n$ required for the MILP reformulation IQP of~ QP can be computed by solving the following LP: